Opinion | The graphic video of Ronald Greene’s death shows — again — the urgent need for police reform

 “Okay, okay.
 I’m sorry.
 I’m scared.
 Officer, I’m scared, I’m your brother, I’m scared,” Greene can be heard telling the White troopers as he is subjected to agonizing and brutalizing treatment.
 He was repeatedly jolted with a stun gun, wrestled to the ground, put in a chokehold, punched in the face and dragged by shackles on his ankles as he lay on the ground.
 He was left unattended, handcuffed and prone for several minutes — a practice that use-of-force experts deem as dangerous.
 According to the autopsy, he died due to “cocaine induced agitated delirium complicated by motor vehicle collision, physical struggle, inflicted head injury, and restraint.”
 But no manner of death was specified and, according to the AP, police withheld basic documents from the coroner.
-“Does not add up,” was the judgment of the emergency room doctor who questioned the initial account that Greene had died on impact as result of a car crash.
+“Does not add up” was the judgment of the emergency room doctor who questioned the initial account that Greene had died on impact as result of a car crash.

 The shifting stories and secrecy smack of a coverup.
-State Police at one point argued the use of force was justified — “awful but lawful” — and did not open an administrative investigation until 474 days after Greene’s death.
+State police at one point argued the use of force was justified — “awful but lawful” — and did not open an administrative investigation until 474 days after Greene’s death.
 Troopers so far have faced limited repercussions: The officer who dragged Greene by his ankles was given a 50-hour suspension and returned to active duty.
 A federal investigation is now underway that could hold law enforcement accountable.
 The family has also filed a wrongful-death suit.

 Greene’s death came a year before that of George Floyd and the release of the video footage coincided with the first anniversary of Floyd’s murder, a case that put an international spotlight on the police brutality that has long victimized Black people.
 It’s impossible to watch the graphic video of Greene pleading to police and not think of Floyd crying for help under the knee of a Minneapolis police officer.
 How many other cases are there of Black people needlessly killed by police where no video exists that would undermine the official police accounts?

-In the wake of Floyd’s death, there has been some modest police reforms on the state and local levels, but federal legislation has stalled in the Senate over disagreement about eliminating the qualified immunity that shields police officers.
+In the wake of Floyd’s death, there have been some modest police reforms on the state and local levels, but federal legislation has stalled in the Senate over disagreement about eliminating the qualified immunity that shields police officers.
 “I beat the ever-living f--- out of him,” one trooper said of Ronald Greene in chatter picked up on his body-camera mic.

 The system is broken, and it is time to fix it so that the people who need protection get it.